 Special courses not a part of the regular schedule, but offered on an irregular basis.
 Prerequisite: None.
+One to six semester hours

 EXERCISE AND SPORT SCIENCE 1110.
 AEROBICS INSTRUCTOR PRACTICUM

 The student will intern as an apprentice under the supervision of the aerobics instructor to develop skills and experience as an aerobics leader and instructor.
 Spring.